Gas Fire Removal Cost

 • Skip hire costs — Although you don’t need a skip for a standard gas fire removal, if you’re also demolishing a chimney breast, or removing a large surround, you may need to consider it.

-Cost Factors for Gas Fire Removal
+Factors That Impact Gas Fire Removal Costs

 The cost of removing a gas fire or chimney can depend on the following factors: